Aston Villa F.C. Under-21s and Academy: Hong Kong Soccer Sevens

-The annual invitational seven-a-side Hong Kong Soccer Sevens tournament brings together academy sides from around the world, and has brought notable success to Aston Villa's academy between 1999 and 2019.
-Villa won the main tournament six times, more than any other team.
+The annual invitational seven-a-side Hong Kong Soccer Sevens tournament brings together academy sides from around the world, and has brought notable success to Aston Villa's academy between since 1999.
+Villa have won the main tournament seven times, more than any other team.

 Villa won the third HK Soccer Sevens tournament in 2002, defeating Arsenal in the final, they went on to defend their title in 2004 (as the 2003 competition was cancelled due to the SARS outbreak), inspired by Stephen Cooke and Steven Foley they clinched the trophy in the final against Manchester United.
 Striker Gabriel Agbonlahor captained Villa to the semi-final in 2006 - losing to the eventual winners Urawa Red Diamonds - and also received the 'Player of the Tournament' accolade.
 Villa won the competition again in May 2010, beating Central Coast Mariners of Australia in the final.
-The most recent HK Soccer Sevens tournament came in 2019, where Villa won the secondary 'plate' trophy; players including Akos Onodi, Lewis Brunt and Cameron Archer featured.
+In the in 2019 tournament, Villa won the secondary 'plate' trophy; players including Akos Onodi, Lewis Brunt and Cameron Archer featured.
+After a four year hiatus due to COVID-19 and the Hong Kong protests the tournament returned in May 2023.
+At the tournament Villa extended their record of victories to seven, defeating Tai Po FC in the final, Omari Kellyman was named player of the tournament and was also topscorer with five goals overall.